 The service or treatment you will be receiving will determine if you need to stop at registration.
 If you are scheduled for your services ahead of time, you may not need to stop at registration.
 However, if you are having lab work, EKGs, or x-rays done on a walk-in basis, you must stop at registration.
 This process enables St. Clair to confirm that both your demographic and insurance information has not changed and, if necessary, update our records if there have been changes since your last visit.

 Do I have to schedule in advance to have outpatient testing completed?

 The services you will be receiving will determine if you need to schedule an appointment.
 Lab work, electrocardiograms (EKG), and x-rays are done on a walk-in basis and do not need to be scheduled, however you can call ahead to pre-register by calling 412.942.8152.
-All other testing must be scheduled in advance by calling 412.942.8150 or click here to request an appointment online.
+All other outpatient testing must be scheduled in advance by calling 412.942.8150 or click here to request an appointment online.

 How do I pre-register for lab work, x-ray, or an EKG?

 Call our pre-registration department at 412.942.8152 between 8:00am – 4:30pm Monday – Friday.
 Please call the day before you expect to visit, and please call on Friday to register for Saturday or Monday.
 When you call please make sure to have your script and insurance information available.
 Patients can also click here to request an appointment online.